Zedron/Whiff/README.md

  and in a compiler-independent manner.
 You can download a GUI for your Windows OS and generate project files for example your Visual Studio.

+ Alternatively, compiled binaries can be download from https://github.com/Zedron/Whiff/wiki

 ### License
     GNU GPLv3